 Treatment for Pediatric Endocrine Disorders

-Standards of care for children with diabetes differ from those for adults.
-However, today, children with diabetes have more options for blood glucose testing and insulin administration than ever before.
+Today children with diabetes have more options for blood glucose testing and insulin administration than ever before.
 Exciting new developments occur regularly.
 With proper daily care and treatment, children with diabetes lead healthy, active, fun-filled lives.
-Learn more about Diabetes services.
+Learn more about children with diabetes services.

 The endocrine disorders that lead to problems with a child's growth (either excessively short or excessively tall in size) are related to hormones produced by the pituitary and thyroid glands.
 Early diagnosis and treatment can alleviate both physical and psychological symptoms of these disorders.